 The Official Website of the Louisiana Department of Revenue

-The holiday will apply to the 4 percent state sales tax, but will not apply to the sales taxes levied by parishes, municipalities, school boards, and other political subdivisions of the state.
+The holiday applies only to the 4 percent state sales tax.
+It does not apply to sales taxes levied by parishes, municipalities, school boards, and other political subdivisions of the state.

-The exemption will apply statewide to all consumer purchases of tangible personal property, other than vehicles subject to license and title and meals furnished for consumption on the premises where purchased, including to-go orders, provided that the property is not for use in a business, trade, or profession.
+The exemption applies statewide to all consumer purchases of tangible personal property, other than vehicles subject to license and title and meals furnished for consumption on the premises where purchased, including to-go orders, provided that the property is not for use in a business, trade, or profession.

 A customer will be eligible for the sales tax exemption if during the two days of each annual holiday: